twixson/tpdmethods/README.md

 #> upper 0.4023 0.1674 0.0682 0.0197
 ```

-Note the broad agreement between our data and the fitted model.
+We note broad agreement between our data and the fitted model.

 ### Summary